REAN-Foundation/reancare-service/docs/development.md

 5. Optional: If you want to use FHIR service, user the one using version R4.
 Default is [GCP FHIR](https://cloud.google.com/healthcare/docs/concepts/fhir) for which you have enable the GCP API for FHIR and set the creds.

 ## Recommended Tools on Development Machine
-1. Visual Studio Code
+1. Visual Studio Code with following extensions
-  - Extensions
   a.
 ESLint by Dirk Baeumer
   b.
 DotENV by mikestead
   c.
 Prettier Code Formatter by Prettier
 2. MySQL Workbench
 3. Postman